Jonathan-Hoche/SideScrollTextField/README.md

 These are the available @IBInspectable properties (read the comments to learn how they affect each other and the final scroll):
 ~~~~
 var text: String = "" //FIRST OF ALL!!!
-You must set the text in the storyboard or programmatically.
-The didSet observer will get called and initilize the view correctly and add the textField as a subview.
+You must set text (NOT the textField.text) in the storyboard or programmatically.
+The didSet observer for text will get called and initilize the view correctly and add the textField as a subview.

-var fontSizeAsView: Bool = false // true wiil ignore fontSizes and make the font size as big as the view (it's superview)
+var fontSizeAsView: Bool = false // true wiil ignore fontSizes and make the font size as big as the view (its superview)

 var fontSize: CGFloat = 17.0 // initial font size. will be ignored at runtime if maxFontSize OR minFontSize are bigger than 0.
 OR if fontSizeAsView = true